rafi79/Smart-garage-recommendations/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request and contact if needed any help.

 ## License